xamarin/xamarin-forms-samples/CustomRenderers/Map/Pin/README.md

 ---
-name: Map Custom Renderer
+name: Xamarin.Forms - Map Custom Renderer
-description: This sample demonstrates how to create a custom renderer for the Map control, which displays a native map with a customized pin and a customized view of the pin data on each platform.
+description: This sample demonstrates how to create a custom renderer for the Map control, which displays a native map with a customized pin and a customized...
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: